poshAJ/PoshToolbox/docs/Stop-PoshLog.md

 ## SYNTAX

 ```
-Stop-Log [<CommonParameters>]
+Stop-PoshLog [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Stop-Log cmdlet stops a log that was started by the Start-Log cmdlet.
+The Stop-PoshLog cmdlet stops a log that was started by the Start-PoshLog cmdlet.

 ## PARAMETERS